layro01/node-api-goat/README.md

 # color-converter
-A simple Node.js sample Express color converter application that can translate from RGB (red, green, blue) to hexadecimal color representations.
+A simple Express.JS color converter application that can translate from RGB (red, green, blue) to hexadecimal color representations.